Jon-Becker/research/papers/databroker-global-audit/README.md

     ![LOW](https://raw.githubusercontent.com/Jon-Becker/research/main/assets/images/low.png)

-    Contracts should be deployed using the exact compiler version that they have been tested the most with in order to prevent being deployed with a compiler version that may have undiscovered bugs or vulneravilities.
+    Contracts should be deployed using the exact compiler version that they have been tested the most with in order to prevent being deployed with a compiler version that may have undiscovered bugs or vulnerabilities.
 This is best practice when deploying contracts.

   - **Check Deal platformAddress** [ [Code Reference](https://github.com/databrokerglobal/Polygon-migration/blob/e3cfa08c0298ba96e7d15c08f50b1f2982cfa0e9/hardhat-mainnet/contracts/DatabrokerDeals.sol#L131-L185) ]